michaelcrubenstein/IDoDeclare/ReadMe.md

 README
 ==============================
-PyDico is a python and Django implementation of a project initially conceived at Hack4Congress in Cambridge, MA.
-With PyDico, users can create accounts and identify issues that they are interested in seeing action by their members of Congress.
+I Do Declare is a python and Django implementation of a project initially conceived at Hack4Congress in Cambridge, MA.
+The original name of the team was Dico.

+With I Do Declare, users can create accounts and identify issues that they are interested in seeing action by their members of Congress.

 The User dashboard currently identifies the members of Congress for a user based on their street address and zip code.